We Gon’ Be Alright

 Notes on Race and Resegregation

-“There is no more fitting writer to chronicle an unprecedented moment in American history than Jeff Chang.
-We Gon’ Be Alright is a seminal work about now, about who we are and who we are becoming.”— Jose Antonio Vargas, Founder and CEO of Define American
+“There is no more fitting writer to chronicle an unprecedented moment in American history than Jeff Chang.”— Jose Antonio Vargas, Pulitzer Prize-winning journalist

-Jeff Chang traverses continents and decades to show us how hip-hop came to crystallize a multiracial generation’s worldview.
-How does it define the lives of millions around the world?
-How has it transformed politics and art?
-And how did it redefine the portrayal of race in popular culture?
-He draws on economics, social theory and demographics to trace the tumultuous period in which hip-hop came to life—a time when the post-civil rights generation moved from out of the margins and into the mainstream.
-He speaks with passion, tempered with a critical understanding of pop culture, to tell students that this important history is actually their history.
+Jeff draws from his award-winning book Can’t Stop Won’t Stop—Slate called it one of the best non-fiction books of the past 25 years—to trace the tumultuous period in which hip-hop came to life: a time when the post-civil rights generation moved from out of the margins and into the mainstream.
+He speaks with passion, backed up by deep research and a critical understanding of pop culture, to show students that this important history is actually their history.